fzenke/ssbm/README.md

 Please see this early version of the suite as an invitation to suggest and add your own benchmarks.
 Please get in touch.

+When using a benchmark from this suite for your work please cite the benchmark name, address of this repository and version number/commit.

 # Overview